 Fly rods for trout include 9-10 foot 4-6 weights.
 Leaders include 9 foot 2X to 4X, tippets sizes 3X to 4X.
 Chest waders are best, wet wading is an option.
 Wading is dangerous on the Rio, please wade cautiously.
 Expect to fish dry-droppers and a combination of nymphing and streamer techniques.

 Private water is a great way to make the most of your guided day trips on the water.
 The advantages include less fishing pressure, managed for fly fishing, and healthier fish compared to public water.
 Doc and High Country Anglers has access to many miles of private water on different streams for day trips.
 Below are some private water options for New Mexico fly fishing guide trips.
-Visit the fly fishing vacation page for places to stay, lodges and ranches.

 Doc and High Country Anglers has access to 3+ miles of private water on the Cimarron.
 The Lower Cardinal and Upper Cardinal offer a wide range of water characteristics and are considered some of the most consistent fly fishing in New Mexico from May through October.
 The Cita is a stretch Doc was first to guide and has been guiding it since 1995.
 The Holy Water is the half plus mile of the Cimarron immediately downstream of Eagle Nest Dam.